 No. Please see Best Netflix VPNs for alternatives.

-Is hide.me legitimate?
+Is hide.me a legitimate VPN?

 Yes.
 However, hide.me could be more transparent on a number of issues.